dennischesire/PROJECT/README.md

 ## Sample Visualizations
 Bar chart: Aircraft Frequency and Manufacturing Trends Aircraft Damage by Engine Type
-Top States with Most Aircraft Accidents
+Top States with most Aircraft Accidents
 Weather Condition and Risk

 Other Visuals: The Tableau dashboard also includes charts on fatality rates, Timeline Trend, damage by weather conditions, and aircraft safety scores by make and model